 - Sleep habits can contribute to obesity.
 Daytime napping and shift work can contribute to obesity in those who are predisposed.
 Too little sleep and too much sleep can also contribute.

-If you are obese and have tried unsuccessfully to lose weight, you may be a candidate for gastric sleeve, gastric bypass, or lap band surgery.
+If you are overweight or obese and have tried unsuccessfully to lose weight, you may be a candidate for gastric sleeve, gastric bypass, or lap band surgery.
 Dr. Shillingford, MD, PA is a board-certified surgeon specializing in advanced laparoscopic and obesity surgery.
 Dr. Shillingford performs hundreds of bariatric procedures each year including gastric sleeve, gastric bypass, lap band surgery, and revisional surgery.
 His weight loss surgery patients receive superior care at Northwest Medical Center’s Center of Excellence in Bariatric Surgery, where Dr. Shillingford proudly serves as Medical Director.
-Call Dr. Shillingford today at (561) 483-8840 to see if you are a candidate for bariatric surgery.
+Call Dr. Shillingford today at (561) 483-8840 to see if you are a candidate for bariatric surgery and register for a free informational session.